albertoecf/llm_inferece/docs/fast_inference_with_mk1.md

 The GenerationRequest class defines parameters that can be adjusted for the request.
 It receives a text string as input and allows setting various properties such as max_tokens, temperature, etc.

 ```
-import modal

-from typing import List
-from pydantic import BaseModel

 class GenerationRequest(BaseModel):
     text: str
     max_tokens: int